canorve/EllipSect/paper/paper.md

 photometric variables or to modify the original plots.
 Additionally, the program creates files of the surface brightness data used in the graphs.

-Below is shown a summary of the different features for ``EllipSect``:
+Below is shown a summary of the different features of ``EllipSect``:

-- **Components**: If multiple models compose a surface brightness model, users can enable ``EllipSect`` to include the surface brightness of each sub-component.
+- **Model Components**: If multiple sub-components compose a surface brightness model, users can enable ``EllipSect`` to include the surface brightness of each sub-component.
 This allows the user to check if these are fitted as desired.

-- **Sky**: The program uses the GALFIT's sky value from the input file, but alternatively, users can enter their own sky value.
+- **Sky**: The program uses the GALFIT sky value from the input file, but alternatively, users can enter their own sky value.
 Furthermore, ``EllipSect`` can calculate the sky background using two methods: 1) it takes the slope of the image counts, and it returns the sky value in the region where the gradient turns positive.
-2) It averages the computed sky in box regions around the galaxy like the one used in [@gao17].
+2) It averages the computed sky in box regions around the galaxy like the one used in @gao17.

 - **Complementary photometric variables**:  ``EllipSect`` can compute photometric variables that are indirectly extracted from the model parameters.